LaineZ/BandcampOnlinePlayer/README.md

 Clone repository and open .sln file in Visual Studio with .NET Workload

 ## Building (Linux)
-In this moment linux version is very buggy
+In this moment linux version is very buggy and does not supported in future if you want use BandcampOnlinePlayer on Linux please use [bc_rs project](https://github.com/LaineZ/bc_rs)

 1. Install Mono and MonoDevelop and open .sln file in MonoDevelop